i4Ds/Karabo-Pipeline/doc/src/development.md

 The .rst and .md files need to be referenced inside of index.rst or an already referenced page inside of index.rst, in order to be viewable by the public upon building the documentation.

 If you wish to add a new documentation file, create a new .md file or .rst file inside of the /doc/src folder.
 Then, reference the new file within index.rst in the topmost toctree.
-Forinstance, see below:
+For instance, see below:

 ````rst